nsbno/spor/.changeset/clever-candles-act.md

 "@vygruppen/spor-datepicker-react": minor
 ---

-Add support for changing years with the showYearPicker prop
+Add support for changing years with the showYearNavigation prop